Dynamic algorithms for visibility polygons in simple polygons

 \begin{theorem} By preprocessing the given initial simple polygon $P$ defined with $n$ vertices, data structures of size $O(n)$ are computed.
-These facilitate in adding or deleting any vertex from the current simple polygon $P'$ in $O((\lg{n'})^2)$ time, and to output the visibility polygon $VP(q)$ of any query point $q$ located exterior to $P'$ in $O(k(\lg{n'})^2)$ time.
-Here, $k$ is the number of vertices of $VP(q)$, and $n'$ is the number of vertices of $P'$. \end{theorem} \begin{proof} The correctness follows from Lemma~\ref{lem:3c}.
-The time and space complexities are argued above. \end{proof}
+These facilitate in adding or deleting any vertex from the current simple polygon $P'$ in $O((\lg{n'})^2)$ time, and to output the visibility polygon $VP(q)$ of any query point $q \in \mathbb{R}^2$ in $O(k(\lg{n'})^2)$ time.
+Here, $k$ is the number of vertices of $VP(q)$, and $n'$ is the number of vertices of $P'$. \end{theorem}